Social

 You do not need to know which fork is for fish.
 You need to know how to sit at a table and not embarrass yourself, which is a lower bar than it sounds and one that a remarkable number of men fail to clear.

-I will spare you the lecture on the full table setting, though the temptation is considerable.
-The system I was trained to lay was a genuinely beautiful thing: logical, functional, refined over generations so that a meal of many courses might proceed without confusion or hesitation.
-It is gone from common use.
-I have made what peace I can with this, and some days the peace holds.
+The full table setting I was trained to lay was a genuinely beautiful thing: logical, functional, refined over generations so that a meal of many courses might proceed without confusion or hesitation.
+Gone from common use, I have made what peace I can with this, and some days the peace holds.
 But the principles beneath it, the reasons a table was set with care, have not expired simply because the silver service has.
 Those principles were never about formality for its own sake.
 They were about consideration: someone had thought, in advance, about how to make the meal pleasant for everyone at the table.
 That is all good manners have ever been, and the fact that you are eating from a single plate with a single fork does not excuse you from the obligation to think about the people sitting near you.

 Do not begin eating until everyone at the table has been served, or until the host has begun, whichever comes first.
 This is not a rule of etiquette; it is a consideration, and the distinction matters.
 The person who has not yet received their food should not be made to watch you eat yours.
 The few minutes of patience this requires are not a hardship to any man whose self-control extends beyond the purely theoretical.